UPDATE: Tonight’s Candlemas service is CANCELLED due the inclement weather. Stay safe out there, everyone!

-Bring candles and join us on Tuesday, February 2, for a special in-person, outdoor Blessing of the Candles and Eucharist at 6:00pm in the church parking lot (3535 Kessler Blvd E Dr, Indianapolis).
+Bring candles and join us on Wednesday, February 2, for a special Blessing of the Candles and Eucharist at 7:00pm at our NEW worship space at Broadway UMC (609 E 29th St, Indy).

-So if you have candles you use for personal prayer and devotion, you are invited to bring them to church on Tuesday, Feb 2 to be blessed (we will also make Eucharist together)!
+So if you have candles you use for personal prayer and devotion, you are invited to bring them to our new worship space on Wednesday, Feb 2 to be blessed (we will also make Eucharist together)!
 If you’d like to purchase enough candles to last you the rest of the year, Bolsius makes very good pillar candles.
 (Here’s a smaller pillar candle.)

 “Why are we always blessing ordinary things around here?” you might ask.
 It’s a way of setting a common thing apart for a special use, much like the water in the baptismal we use on Sundays to remind us of our baptism, or the bread and wine we use for Holy Communion, or the blessing we pray before eating a meal.

 It also helps us inhabit a more sacramental way of seeing the world.
 We’ve been brainwashed by secularism to think that the created world is just “ordinary” and that it doesn’t have much to do with God.
 But Scripture paints a very different picture for us.
 Creation is anything but “ordinary” or “neutral.”
 The world is in fact “charged with the grandeur of God,” as Gerard Manley Hopkins put it, and God communicates his presence to us through the created order, not in spite of it.

 So learning to see created things, like bread, wine, water, chalk, candles, and other people as holy and capable of ministering God’s presence to us is a vital task for us today.